buildbot/buildbot/master/docs/manual/cfg-statustargets.rst

 ``reviewCB``, if specified, determines the message and score to give when sending a review for each separate build.
-It should return a tuple of (message, verified, reviewed).
+It should return a tuple of (message, verified, reviewed, label).

 If ``startCB`` is specified, it should return a message.
 This message will be sent to the Gerrit server when each build is started.

 ``summaryCB``, if specified, determines the message and score to give when sending a single review summarizing all of the builds.
-It should return a tuple of (message, verified, reviewed).
+It should return a tuple of (message, verified, reviewed, label).

 .. bb:status:: GitHubStatus